antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 3. Data access (in this case, with SQLite) is quite easy to do with F# and .NET Core.
 4. F# has some powerful features, such as Computation Expressions, that allow you to pack a lot of power into a small amount of code.

 Lastly, this is all very easy to put together.
 All you need to do is install two packages on top of the Giraffe template (`Microsoft.Data.Sqlite` and `NPoco`), and all pieces of this application are very lightweight.
 In general, F# on .NET Core has what I like to call a "Linear complexity curve".
 What I mean by that is that it's simple and straightforward to get small things done, and as the problem space grows, the complexity you must deal grows linearly.
+Plugging into the HTTP pipeline to add custome functionality follows a small set of [documented rules](https://github.com/dustinmoris/Giraffe#httphandler).
 Adding a data access layer is just means adding a few packages and writing some functions which access the data source with SQL.
-Plugging into the HTTP pipeline to add custome functionality follows a small set of [documented rules](https://github.com/dustinmoris/Giraffe#httphandler).
+Furthermore, F# is oriented around _functions_, not objects.
+Functions are very flexible in the face of change, unlike large object-oriented class heirarchies.

 In total, this project has the following line of code statistics (including whitespace, formatting, and comments):